 Food and drink

 Participants are asked to bring their own (labelled) water bottle, we will have a supply from which to refill.
-Individual packed lunches will be provided for children and all waste will be removed at the end of each day.
+Individual lunches will be provided for children with disposable (compostable) containers and cutlery and all waste will be removed at the end of each day.

 Visitors to the site must not forget the importance of handwashing before leaving home to travel to the site, and handwashing as soon as they return home.
 Handwashing/sanitising facilities are also available on site, but we are not able to provide hot water.